-Standard Calrec fiber SFPs, multimode and singlemode, all use duplex LC connectors.
-The duplex termination requires two fibers per connection, one is a send path, the other is a receive path.
-When terminating the fiber, the send from one end should connect to the receive of the other and therefore they are "crossover", terminated A to B and B to A.
+Standard Calrec fibre SFPs, multimode and Singlemode, all use duplex LC connectors.
+The duplex termination requires two fibres per connection, one is a send path, the other is a receive path.
+When terminating the fibre, the send from one end should connect to the receive of the other and therefore they are 'crossover', terminated A to B and B to A. We recommend fibres are terminated with duplex connector housings to aid in connecting up with the correct polarity.